asmasonomics/asmasonomics.github.io/about2_group.markdown

 {% include profile_page_cols.html
 	file = "/assets/images/MwendaRintari.jpg"
 	content = "Mwenda joined the lab in September 2023 to undertake his final year MBiol project.
 With a passion for data science and omics, Mwenda's project offers him a great opportunity to enhance his bioinformatics skills.
 The project will generate WGS and RNAseq data from patients with metachronous upper tract and bladder urothelial carcinoma to evaluate the role of clonal seeding in UC recurrence.
 This project is supported by York Against Cancer and Action Bladder Cancer UK.
 Mwenda is now pursuing a PhD in cancer omics."
 %}

+<span style="font-size:1.1em;">Richard Gawne</span> *Bioinformatician*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/RichardGawne.jpg"
+	content = "Richard gained a 1st class BSc Molecular Cell Biology degree at the University of York, followed by a distinction in the Bioinformatics MSc at the University of Birmingham.
+His MSc research project involved analysing RNA-seq data to investigate the genetic basis of a corneal disorder known as keratoconus.
+Richard returned to York to join the Mason Lab in October 2021 and provided broad bioinformatic support and expertise on multiple projects.
+Richard left the group in September 2024 to begin a prestigious NHS STP position on the Genomics and Bioinformatics track."
+%}

+<span style="font-size:1.1em;">Ellie Robinson</span> *Bioinformatics MSc project student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/EllieRobinson.jpg"
+	content = "Ellie graduated in 2023 with a 1st class BSc in Biomedical Science from Liverpool John Moores University.
+Ellie joined the Mason lab in June 2024 to undertake the final project of her MSc in Bioinformatics at the University of York.
+Ellie’s project involves exploring the relevance of an *in vitro* urothelial hypoxia signature in benign and malignant bladder disease."
+%}

+<span style="font-size:1.1em;">Charlie Barker</span> *Undergraduate project student*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/CharlieBarker.jpg"
+	content = "Charlie joined the Mason Lab in June 2024, after completing the 3rd year of his integrated masters degree in biology at York.
+His summer project involves using TCGA WGS data to determine the transcriptomic impact of non-coding mutations in muscle invasive bladder cancer.
+Charlie hopes to develop both his bioinformatic skills and understanding of cancer biology prior to starting a 1 year placement with the GSK Genomics R&D team."
+%}